-Lionel Messi to marry childhood sweetheart
+Lionel Messi marries childhood sweetheart

 Situated almost 300km to the north of Argentina's capital Buenos Aires, Rosario is the third most populous city in the country.

-The public will not be allowed access to the hotel where the wedding is to take place, instead watching on big screens in other parts of the city.
+The public was not allowed access to the hotel where the wedding took place, instead watching on big screens in other parts of the city.

-Around 250 guests are expected to attend, including Messi's Barcelona teammates Neymar, Gerard Pique and Luis Suarez.
-Colombian singer Shakira, who is married to Pique, is also expected to be there.
+Around 250 guests were expected to attend, including Messi's Barcelona teammates Neymar, Gerard Pique and Luis Suarez.
+Colombian singer Shakira, who is married to Pique, was also expected to be there.

 "I like the idea of him coming to marry here," Martin Brebbia, a student in Rosario, told CNN.
 "To come closer to their family, to the friendships that they have here.